sparsell/ruby-public-private-methods-readme/README.md

     "Meow, my name is #{name}!"
   end

   def birthday! #why the ! at the end?
 The ! or "Bang" signals destructive changes, or mutations, to the underlying object.
-In this instance, the birthday method is changing the cat\'\s age.
+In this instance, the birthday method is changing the cat's age.
     self.age = age + 1
   end